DACF Home → Bureaus & Programs → Maine Forest Service → About Us → Forest Health & Monitoring → Invasive Threats to

 Hosts: Primarily hardwoods (Oaks, Maples, Ashes, Cherries, Apple, Blueberries)

-Nearest Known Occurrences: Winter moth is known to be established in several towns in Coastal Maine, and may be more widespread.
+Known Occurrences: Winter moth is known to be established in Coastal Maine From Kittery to Bar Harbor.
 Defoliation by this pest was first noted in May 2012.
-It has spread fairly rapidly through the eastern half of Massachusetts and into Rhode Island and Connecticut.

 Description: Larva is a pale green inchworm caterpillar.
-Adult males (photo right) are delicate tan moths, part of the "hunters moth" group (seen in late fall and early winter).
+Adult males (photo right) are delicate tan moths, part of the "hunters moth" group so named because species in this group are typically seen in late fall and early winter.
 Adult females (photo left) have vestigial wings, but cannot fly, they are most easily found by investigating the focus of male moth activity (other than your lights).
 Winter moth is very closely related to a native moth, the Bruce spanworm (Operophtera bruceata), dissection or DNA analysis are usually required to tell adult males apart.

 Signs and Symptoms: Feeding by the winter moth caterpillars begins before buds burst in the spring.
 Early feeding damage to expanding leaves can be damaged to the point that they look like swiss cheese.
 Later in the season trees in areas with heavy infestations can be completely stripped of foliage.
 Caterpillars are present from before the leaves emerge to mid June.
 (Photo guide to damage, PDF | 3.3 MB)

 Damage: Defoliation leads to loss of capacity to produce energy.
 Severe defoliation over several years can cause tree mortality, as has been the case in Massachusetts in recent years.

-Human Aided Spread: Winter moths pupate in the ground and can be moved in soil from late May through December.
-Caterpillars can be accidentally spread on and in cars, boats and other conveyances.
+Human Aided Spread: Winter moth caterpillars pupate in the ground and can be moved in soil from late May through December.
+During this time period moving plant material associated with soil is not recommended.
+Caterpillars can also be accidentally spread on and in cars, boats and other conveyances.

 - Maine Forest Service Winter Moth Fact Sheet

 - Where in Maine might I expect defoliation by winter moth?

 - US Forest Service Pest Alert